Unraveling the Mechanism of Drug Binding to SARS-CoV-2 RNA Pseudoknot with Thermodynamics-Driven Machine Learning: Introduction

 A further consideration specific to RNA-targeted ligands is the charge state of the bound compound.
 Because the RNA backbone is polyanionic, electrostatic contacts with positively charged or zwitterionic moieties often dominate recognition and can alter affinity, selectivity, and association kinetics by orders of magnitude~\cite{rodriguez2025electrostatic}.
-For example, this is evident in merafloxacin: like other fluoroquinolones, it carries both an acidic carboxylate and a basic amine, and is predominantly zwitterionic at physiological pH~\cite{van2014fluoroquinolone}.
-Thus, its inhibiting functions might be associated with strong electrostatic effects.
+For example, this is possible for merafloxacin: like other fluoroquinolones, it carries both an acidic carboxylate and a basic amine and is predominantly zwitterionic at physiological pH~\cite{van2014fluoroquinolone}, suggesting that its inhibitory functions might be associated with strong electrostatic effects.

 Conformational changes relevant to RNA function span a broad range of timescales, from picoseconds for puckering and bond rotations, to nanoseconds for base-pair opening, and to much longer timescales for large-scale conformational switching~\cite{sponer2018rna,mlynsky2018exploring,bernetti2023integrating,languin2026rna}.
 Experimental methods provide only limited access to this microscopic dynamics, yet such information is essential for a mechanistic understanding of RNA-mediated processes.
 MD simulations offer an atomistic view of RNA motions.
-However, quantitatively characterizing the thermodynamics and kinetics of RNA conformational transitions requires collective variables (CVs) that can identify and disentangle slow dynamic modes~\cite{peters2016reaction,rogal2021reaction,rydzewski2023manifold}.
+However, quantitatively characterizing the thermodynamics and kinetics of RNA conformational transitions requires collective variables (CVs) that can identify and disentangle slow dynamical modes~\cite{peters2016reaction,rogal2021reaction,rydzewski2023manifold,gokdemir2025machine,zhu2025enhanced}.
 For RNA folding, CVs must distinguish between long-lived stem-connected and stem-disrupted states, locate transition regions, and capture motions associated with barriers of several $k_{\mathrm{B}}T$.